lttech-llc/tinkerAccess/README.md

 - [tinker-access-server](/tinker_access_server/README.md)
 - [tinker-access-client](/tinker_access_client/README.md)

 If however, you intend to use both the server and client on the same physical device, then you can follow these simple instructions.
-You will however, need to complete these client [prerequisites](/tinker_access_client/docs/prerequisites.md) before running the install script.
+You will need to complete these client [prerequisites](/tinker_access_client/docs/prerequisites.md) before running the install script.

 From the Rasbian terminal: